bodsvei/Team-10-M-M-s-TrailBlazers-2024/README.md

 1. [Xflr5](https://www.youtube.com/playlist?list=PLtl5ylS6jdP6uOxzSJKPnUsvMbkmalfKg): VVVVVV IMP PLS GO THROUGH THIS
 2. [Fusion](https://www.youtube.com/playlist?list=PLrZ2zKOtC_-DR2ZkMaK3YthYLErPxCnT-): [Imp Vids: 1,2,3,4,6,15,18,19,28, and look through anything else you find cool]

 ---

+## Rules Update

+QuarkC posted rules will be followed for the most part, but there will be a few differences in the rules internally, which take priority over whatever is mentioned in the rulebook.
+Such instances will be announced in this channel and it is expected that all teams will be aware of them.
+With that in mind, take note:
+•⁠  ⁠Actual report submission deadline will be 7th January, NOT 8th.

+A few other points:
+•⁠  ⁠For propulsion, everyone will be using 1000kv motor, 10x47 prop, 3 cell battery.
+•⁠  ⁠These are the materials you guys will have access to for building:
+5mm depron
+3mm balsa
+10mm square CF rods pultruded
+EPS foam block
+1.5/2mm aeroply

+---